jongotlin/GreenhouseWindowOpener/README.md

 # GreenhouseWindowOpener
-Script to open or close an actuator based on temperatur
+Script to open or close an actuator based on temperature